Hang Dao

 Banh mi

-There you can expect to try Vietnamese typical “banh mi” filled with grilled meat, cucumber and local herbs.
-It’s easy to order a steaming hot one because street vendors usually grilled meant and sell “banh mi” at the same time.
+Here, you can savor traditional Vietnamese "banh mi" filled with grilled meat, fresh cucumber, and local herbs.
+It's easy to find a freshly made sandwich since many street vendors grill the meat right on-site.

 Thit xien nuong